AshrithPradeep/HYPERPARAMETER-DATABASE/README.md

-INFO 6210 DATABASE MANAGEMENT AND DATABASE DESIGGN HYPERPARAMETER DATABASE: (ANACONDA, PYTHON, MYSQL)
+INFO 6210 DATABASE MANAGEMENT AND DATABASE DESIGN HYPERPARAMETER DATABASE: (ANACONDA, PYTHON, MYSQL)
 Database Design and Implementation introduces database development theory and skills, including database concepts, architecture, and deployment in a user-centered system context using SQL.